a-mufasa/Theater-Seating-Problem/README.md

 ## Discussion
 Given more time, there are some changes I would've made to improve the project.
-Efficiency wasn't a priority for this assignment but the project does well to make use of data structures, OOP, etc. so I with more time for research and development, I would opt to use sparse matrices and/or graphs using a greedy algorithm where we assign weights to edges between an empty node and an occupied node.
+Efficiency wasn't a priority for this assignment but the project does well to make use of data structures, OOP, etc. so with more time for research and development, I would opt to use sparse matrices and/or graphs using a greedy algorithm where we assign weights to edges between an empty node and an occupied node.
 By minimizing the traversal, we can really improve the speed of the program.